christophe77/VoAF/README.md

-# Voice assistant framework (VAF)
+# VAF, Voice Assistant Framework

-Voice assistant framework is a package dedicated to text to speech and speech to text.<br />
+VAF is a package dedicated to text to speech and speech to text.<br />
 It uses google cloud plateform services and can be ran on all OS platforms including raspberry pi.<br />
 If the readme is not comprehensive enough or if you have any configuration problems feel free to open an issue.<br />